 While this is meant to be a primer for pDOOH, we want to delve deeper into types of programmatic buying, how to measure campaign effectiveness, and more.
 Keep an eye out for our next installment, and let us know if there's something specific you want to learn.

-If you want to know more about Grocery TV or potentially run a campaign in our stores across the United States, reach out to us!
-We're glad to answer any of your questions.START DABBLING IN DOOH
+If you want to know more about Grocery TV or potentially run a campaign in our stores across the United States, skim our media kit and reach out to us!
+We're glad to answer any of your questions.Start Dabbling In DOOH